ska-telescope/ska-oso-pht-ui/docs/src/userGuide/TargetPage.rst

 ===========================

 - Add target:
-  Use the entry form on the right of the page, under the tab ''**Add Target**''
+  Use the entry form on the right of the page, under the tab ''**Add Target**'' If adding multiple PST Beams, these will display in a comma separated format under the column ''PST Beam'' in the target list.

 - Edit target:
   When selected, a modal is displayed with a form containing details of the selected target (see :numref:`Figure %s <targetpageedit>`).